pottumuusi/rogue-forever/README.md

 Set-ExecutionPolicy --ExecutionPolicy Unrestricted
 ```

-Retrieve runtime dependencies from the web by running .
+Retrieve runtime dependencies from the web by running script from release zip.
 ```
 .\install_runtime_dependencies_release.ps1
 ```